-The emotional power of the recent March for Our Lives movement is undeniable — the sheer speak for themselves: at least 1.2 million people marched in one weekend.
+The emotional power of the recent March for Our Lives movement is undeniable — the sheer numbers speak for themselves: at least 1.2 million people marched in one weekend.
 Although unprecedented in scale, it’s also hard not to see the march as a continuation of the horrific cycle that has occupied the U.S. social and political atmosphere for the last few years: a young boy, usually in a relatively well-off suburban neighborhood, terrorizes the local school, killing innocent young (mostly white) children and tearing apart the sense of safety and protection expected in schools.
 Then, emotional trauma, outrage, and calls to action ensue.
 And then nothing else substantive happens, and the cycle repeats.

 Why does this continue to happen, over and over again?
-A lot of people to the powerful gun lobby group, the National Rifle Association, as responsible for the continued rejection of gun control measures.
+A lot of people point to the powerful gun lobby group, the National Rifle Association, as responsible for the continued rejection of gun control measures.
 Or, they say that our political discourse is too polarized, and our politicians too unresponsive.
 While those things are true, I also think there’s a problem with such strong reactions stemming exclusively from these sorts of shootings.

-A tiny fraction of the people who die at the hands of guns die in school shootings, and even all mass shootings only make up 2 of the deaths due to gun violence.
-That means that the gun violence that regularly occurs, and kills people every single day, is characterized by suicide and shootings of a couple people at a time.
-Gun violence disproportionately black Americans, while the school shootings that spark the most outrage and national attention, like Sandy Hook and Parkland, are largely white neighborhoods.
-Most gun violence in America involve assault rifles: it’s mostly handguns and shotguns.
+A tiny fraction of the people who die at the hands of guns die in school shootings, and even all mass shootings only make up 2 percent of the deaths due to gun violence.
+That means that the gun violence that regularly occurs, and kills 96 people every single day, is characterized by suicide and shootings of a couple people at a time.
+Gun violence disproportionately affects black Americans, while the school shootings that spark the most outrage and national attention, like Sandy Hook and Parkland, are largely white neighborhoods.
+Most gun violence in America doesn’t involve assault rifles: it’s mostly handguns and shotguns.
 This is not to say that mass shootings, and school shootings in particular, aren’t horrific, but the other 98 percent of deaths by guns are just as tragic, and much more pervasive.
 So the movements attacking the American gun problem are stemming from anomalous instances of gun violence, and don’t accurately represent the gun violence that accumulates into the horrifying statistics often pointed to in debating gun control.

 Then why do we continue to get upset about school shootings, but not the more common and larger scale instances of gun violence?
 The answer is complex.
 Part of it is the sensational nature of these shootings: they are easy to identify and react to, and represent disruptions of what are expected to be safe spaces.
 Parents send their children to school to learn, not to be killed.
 Young children are our most vulnerable members of society, and cutting their lives short is tragic.
 However, the more insidious part of the answer also involves race and class issues: ingrained in our minds is the ideal of a safe, white suburban neighborhood; shattering this ideal is powerful.
 The unfortunate reality is that we expect these places to be safe, while we are unsurprised at violence that afflicts people of color and poor neighborhoods.
 People march when lives are lost in Sandy Hook and Parkland, but not for the daily tragedies of more common instances of gun violence.